VWO Testing

 But, to sustain in a highly dynamic business environment, and maintain a competitive edge in testing and experimentation demands a mature optimization model.
 Optimization, by definition, is an act, process, or methodology to make something (as a design, system, or decision) as perfect, functional, or effective as possible.

-For a mature and well-run organization, the concept of experimentation and optimization must apply to each of their business processes to gain optimal benefits.
-Whether it’s your team, the marketing and sales funnel, or your own website, to make a bigger bang for your bucks, focusing your energies on these two factors is paramount.
+For a mature and well-run organization, the concept of experimentation and optimization must be applied to each of their business processes to gain optimal benefits.
+Whether it’s your team, the marketing and sales funnel, or your own website, to make a bigger bang for your buck, focusing your energies on these two factors is paramount.

 For instance, by optimizing your website, through the process of experimentation, you can get more conversions from the same number of visitors.
 On the other hand, by optimizing your team and inculcating a culture of experimentation, you can grow their productivity and output manifold, and in turn, achieve business goals.